featbit/featbit-go-sdk/README.md

 }
 ```

-### FBClient, FBConfig and Components
+### FBConfig and Components

-In the most case, you don't need to care about `featbit.FBConfig` and the internal components, just initialize SDK like:
+In most cases, you don't need to care about `featbit.FBConfig` and the internal components, just initialize SDK like:

 ```go
 client, err := featbit.NewFBClient(envSecret, streamingUrl, eventUrl)